tinoryj/FeatureSpy/Simulator/README.md

 0.1860000000 , 0.1860000000 , 0.1860000000
 ```

 You can directly compare the value with your preset threshold, and when the value is greater than the threshold, determine that `FeatureSpy` detects an attack in the snapshot.
-In addition, you can use `genDetectionRate` as follows, and the output will give the detection rate of different schemes.
+In addition, you can use `genDetectionRate` as follows to output the detection rate of different schemes.

 ```txt
 # param 1: Processed window check result generated by processWindowCheckResult; use window-mixed.csv as an example